 - Add egg, onion, paprika, garlic, vinegar, Worcestershire, and ground walnuts to the beets.
 Stir well.

 - Continue to add the oil until the mayo starts to thicken.
-If it isn’t thickened to your liking after adding the cup of oil, add up to 1/4 cup more.
+If it isn’t thickened to your liking after adding the initial cup of oil, add up to 1/4 cup more.

 - Now, add the vinegar, sriracha, and garlic to your aioli in the food processor.
 Puree for a couple of pulses and serve!